StevePro7/PlatformerSMS/README_Notes.md

 <br />
 Press button 2 three times while holding down on Difficulty screen to navigate to select screen.
 <br />
-Press and hold button 2 during game play to reset player to original start spot in the level.
+Press and hold button 2 during game play to reset player to original starting spot in the level.
 <br />
 Press and hold button 2 while holding down to secretly quit out game back to the Start screen.